Environmental strategy

 -

-This is our waste recovery rate in 2023 for France
+is our waste recovery rate in 2024 for the Group

 -